Frequently Asked Questions Regarding COVID-19

 The process of contact tracing does not change based on the vaccination status of the student who is positive.
 However, once it has been determined who in the community has been in direct contact with the student (as defined by the CDC), the direct contact individuals might follow different protocols depending on their vaccination status.
 During the contact tracing process, the identity of the individual who has tested positive, or their vaccination status, is never disclosed to other individuals.

-+Will there be an option to be fully remote for the fall for students who aren’t vaccinated?
++Are there options to be fully remote for students who are not vaccinated?

-DNP and Data Science graduate programs are the only fully online programs for this year.
+DNP and Data Science graduate programs are the only fully online programs.
 We are delighted to welcome all undergraduate students back to the classroom for in-person education.

 +Are visitors allowed on campus?